 Nicotine replacement therapy

-NRT is available as gum, patches, lozenges, microtabs, inhalator, nasal spray and mouth spray.
-It’s important to use the right NRT product for your lifestyle.
+NRT is available as gum, patches, lozenges, microtabs, inhalator, nasal spray, mouth spray and oral strips.
+It's important to use the right NRT product for your lifestyle.

 Some products, like the patch, release nicotine into your system slowly and steadily, so they're ideal for relieving background cravings.
 Others, such as the nasal spray and mouth spray, release nicotine quickly in short bursts, so they're better suited to sudden intense cravings.